matthieugomez/LeastSquaresOptim.jl/README.md

 		Similarly, neither `x` or `f(x)` need to be AbstractVectors.
 An example can be found in the package [SparseFactorModels.jl](https://github.com/matthieugomez/SparseFactorModels.jl).

-A more thorough presentation of these methods and solvers can be found in the [Ceres documentation](http://ceres-solver.org/solving.html).
+A thorough presentation of these methods and solvers can be found in the [Ceres documentation](http://ceres-solver.org/solving.html).

 The default solver depends on the type of the jacobian.
 For dense Jacobians, `solver` defaults to `:factorization`. and `method` defaults to `:dogleg`.Otherwise `solver` defaults to `:iterative` and `method` defaults to `levenberg_marquardt`.

+For all methods and solvers, `optimize!` also accepts the options : `ftol`, `xtol`, `gr_tol`, `iterations` and `Δ` (initial radius).

 ## Memory
 Objects are updated in place at each iteration: memory is allocated once and for all at the beginning of the function.

 You can even avoid any initial allocation by passing a `LeastSquaresProblemAllocated` to the `optimize!` function.
 Such an object bundles a `LeastSquaresProblem` object with a few storage objects.
 Since the type and number of objects depends on the method and solver used, you need to pass these options to the constructor rather than the `optimize` functon.
 ```julia
 optimize!(LeastSquaresProblemAllocated(x, fcur, rosenbrock_f!, J, rosenbrock_g!; method = :dogleg, solver = :factorization))
 ```